The name Potingale has been recorded in British history since the time when the Anglo-Saxons

 Early Notables of the Potingale family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Potingale Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Potingale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Potingale family to Ireland